Yinghao-Li/MUBen/docs/muben.args.md

  - <b>`n_al_select`</b> (int):  Number of instances to select in each active learning epoch.
 Default is 50.
  - <b>`n_al_loops`</b> (int):  Number of active learning loops.
 Default is 5.
  - <b>`al_random_sampling`</b> (bool):  Select instances randomly in active learning.
 Default is False.

-**Note:**

-> This class contains many attributes.
-Each attribute controls a specific aspect of the training or evaluation process, including but not limited to data handling, model selection, training configurations, and evaluation metrics.